How Long Should a Resume Be? The Complete Guide to Resume Length in 2025

 Can my resume be 1.5 pages?

-I hear this one a lot.
-Short answer: no. If you're going over one page, fill the second page by at least 50%.
+The short answer is no. If you're going over one page, you need to be able to fill the second page.
 A half-empty second page looks like you don't know how to format properly.

 Should I use a different resume length for online applications versus in-person networking?